Food Truck Industry Trends and Statistics in 2025

 Regional foods specific to your area

-Alternate options to mortar restaurants like food truck takeout and delivery are here to stay.
-Takeout and delivery sales increased 59% from Q4 2019 to Q4 2021 and continue to remain elevated.
-To help keep that momentum up for your own business, keeping an eye on consumer trends in terms of food truck ideas can serve a strategic purpose during 2022.
+Alternate options to traditional restaurants like food truck takeout and delivery are here to stay.
+Between 2021 and 2024, the global food truck market expanded due to increasing demand for convenience and unique dining options.
+A report by Global Market Insights shows that the food truck market size is expected to increase at a compound annual growth rate (CAGR) of more than 5% during the forecast period of 2024-2029.
+To help keep that momentum up for your own business, keeping an eye on market trends in terms of food truck ideas can serve a strategic purpose and increase your revenue growth.

 Technology Innovation